cos316/assignment2-starter-code/README.md

 We have provided a simple Makefile that includes the two commands above.
 Feel free to modify the Makefile if you find it convenient.

-To build the client and server programs, you can simply run the `make` command and the `make` utility will generate two executables, named `client` and `server`.
+To build the client and server programs, you can simply run the `make` command, and the `make` utility will generate two executables, named `client` and `server`.

-Once you have built the executables, run each one in a separate terminal window, in the same way you ran your client and server programs from assignment 1.
+Once you have built the executables, run each one in a separate terminal window, in the same way you ran your client and server programs from assignment 1:

 ```bash
 $ ./server